 3. Procedure to obtain a Student Visa.

-If you apply from the country of origin or residence, the EX-00 form and the National Visa Application must be used.
+If you apply from the country of origin or residence, the National Visa Application form must be used.

 If you apply directly in Spain, only Form EX-00 should be used.

 If you are in your country of origin or another in which you reside legally, you will have to apply for a study visa in the Spanish Consulate or Embassy.